-Ultimately, ISO 45001 can be best described as a company wide, proactive approach to creating a safety culture.
+Ultimately, ISO 45001 can be best described as a company-wide, proactive approach to creating a safety culture.

 While both standards, OHSAS 18001 and ISO 45001 work towards the improvement of working conditions and share many similarities.
-The main point of difference is the push towards a proactive approach to risk control and an incorporation of health and safety.
+The main point of difference is the push towards a proactive approach to risk control and incorporation of health and safety.

 The new standard is expected to replace the current standard OHSAS 18001 on the publication of ISO 45001.
-This means that organisations currently certified to OHSAS 18001, AS/NZ 4801, and other local standards around the world will have a three year period to migrate to ISO 45001.
+This means that organizations currently certified to OHSAS 18001, AS/NZ 4801, and other local standards around the world will have a three year period to migrate to ISO 45001.

 Highlights of the platform that will help you migrate into ISO 45001 include;

-This is ideal for ISO 45001 as it is available to EVERY employee in the organisation.
 Donesafe works on any device, including a native mobile app with an offline mode.
 Manage your employee engagement and consultation.

 Reduce user confusion by only showing them what is relevant at any given time.
-This is particularly important for the executive or management level, who what to see the high-level insights and what preventative actions taken.

 Easy to use and fast to learn.
 Donesafe’s platform is built with user experience top of mind.